 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ŶŶŶ The curriculum is designed to ensure the inclusion of all pupils.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all pupils.
 All children, regardless of ability or additional needs, have full access to the curriculum.
 The curriculum is broken down into small steps so that is ensures progression Data analysis using Target Tracker is used, to support teachers, in identifying pupils who require specific intervention.
-Knowledge Organisers which include key facts and vocabulary are used in school and copies are sent home to Intervention packages are bespoke and need led.
+Knowledge Organisers which include key facts and vocabulary are used in school and copies are sent home to enable, including those children with SEND, to learn key words before meeting them in lessons and consolidate learning Intervention packages are bespoke and need led.
 The progress of children on the intervention programmes is measured regularly and monitored by the SENDCO and Senior Leadership Team.
-Small group interventions include: Phonic invention sessions Pre-teach Maths groups Keep up sessions in Maths and English writing intervention groups Small group teaching Social skill / nurture groups Funtfit Children with additional needs are able to access the curriculum, sometimes with the support of adults in the classroom, sometimes independently.
+Small group interventions include: -Phonic invention sessions Pre-teach Maths groups Keep up sessions in Maths and English writing intervention groups Small group teaching Social skill / nurture groups Funtfit Fine motor skills and handwriting Children with additional needs are able to access the curriculum, sometimes with the support of adults in the classroom, sometimes independently.
 All children, regardless of ability or additional needs, are included in all school activities, extra-curricular clubs and school trips, including camp.